wandb/davis-contest/README.md

 ## Other Rules

 - You are free to use any framework you feel comfortable in, but you are responsible for accurately counting parameters and FLOPs.
-- You may only have one account per individual.
+- You may only submit results from one account.
+- You can submit as many runs as you like.
 - You can share small snippets of the code online or in our Slack community, but not the full solution.
 - You may similarly use snippets of code from online sources, but the majority of your code should be original.
 Originality of solution will be taken into account when scoring submissions.
 Submissions with insufficient novelty will be disqualified.
-- You can submit as many runs as you like.

 ## Click the Badges Below to Access the Colab Notebooks